Want to add muscle, but don’t know where to start?

-Americans get nearly 60 percent of their calories from “ultra-processed” food: Food that contains ingredients such as colors, sweeteners, emulsifiers, hydrogenated oils and other additives that you wouldn’t cook with at home.
+Americans get nearly 60 percent of their calories from “ultra-processed” food.
+These are foods that contain ingredients such as colors, sweeteners, emulsifiers, hydrogenated oils and other additives that you wouldn’t cook with at home.

-There are about 5,000 additives allowed into American foods by the U.S. Food & Drug Administration, but in reality, the number might be much higher, according to experts.
+There are about 5,000 additives allowed into American foods by the U.S. Food and Drug Administration, but in reality, the number might be much higher.

 Eating whole foods—foods that haven’t been processed and contain little or no additives–will not only help you lose weight, but will also feed those muscles the proper nutrients, allowing them to grow bigger more quickly, Stacey said.

 Among those proper nutrients: Protein.
 Proteins contain amino acids that are the building blocks of muscles.

 “And if we’re choosing whole foods, some of the best foods within each group (vegetables, dairy, fats), they all contain protein,” Stacey said.
 “So as long as you’re eating enough throughout the day, the protein is just going to fall in line.

 “Don’t think in terms of food, think in terms of eating whole meals,” Stacey said.
 “You need to be eating whole meals: Two sources of complex carbs, one to two servings of vegetables, one serving of fruit, one serving of dairy, and two good sources of protein.”

 If you’re weight training and trying to build muscle, you should be eating three meals per day, and one or two snacks per day, Stacey said.
 Snacks should be one-third to one-half the size of a meal.